bullioncapital/nodes/README.md

   ````
 On a successful catchup on **horizon**, the generated log file `horizon-ingestion.log` will have log indicating `successfully reingested range`

-You can also check through db container
+You can also check through db container by executing the below script:
 ````bash
 ./exec.sh <NETWORK_CODE> db
 ````
-Inside the db container, verify the kinesis-core ingested ledgers
+Once inside the db container, verify the kinesis-core ingested the ledgers with the below script:
 ````bash
 # NETWORK_CODE = kau-mainnet | kag-mainnet | kau-testnet | kag-testnet
 psql -h localhost -U postgres -d <NETWORK_CODE>-core -c "select max(ledgerseq), count(ledgerseq) from ledgerheaders"